marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

-- If the product is not locked by a non-zero `locked_quantity`, the user can update the product.
+- If the product is not locked by a non-zero `locked_stock`, the user can update the product.
 - The user can update the price, quantity, categories, description.
 - _The product entity is updated._